-We aim to offer appointments within two working days, where possible but are unable to provide 24-hour crisis cover.
-Here are some of the local and national services and resources that can provide help during a mental health crisis.
+We aim to offer appointments within two working days, where possible, but cannot provide 24-hour crisis cover.
+Here are some local and national services and resources that can provide help during a mental health crisis.

-If you need to talk, at any time of day or night
+If you need to talk, day or night

 The Samaritans operate a 24-hour 7-day a week service on 116 123.
 Calls to this number are free and do not appear on itemised bills.
-Alternatively, you can phone 0330 094 5717 (calls are charged at local rates).
-You can also email email@example.com for a reply within 24 hours.
+Alternatively, you can phone 0330 094 5717 (charged at local rates).
+You can also email firstname.lastname@example.org for a reply within 24 hours.

-The Samaritans offer a drop-in service in some areas (Liverpool included – see below).
-In addition, they operate an online self-help app to help you keep track of how you’re feeling, and get recommendations for things you can do to help yourself cope, feel better and stay safe in a crisis.
+The Samaritans offer a drop-in service in some areas (Liverpool included–see below).
+They also operate an online self-help app.
+Their app might help you keep track of your feelings, and gives recommendations for things you can do to help yourself cope, feel better, and stay safe in a crisis.